silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_lb_vpx_ha`
 {: #lb-vpx-ha}

 Configure a high availability (HA) pair with two NetScaler VPX devices.
 The two NetScaler VPXs must be version 10.5 and located in the same subnet.
 A primary NetScaler VPX provides load balancing services in active mode, and a secondary NetScaler VPX provides load balancing services when the primary NetScaler VPX fails.
-For additional details, refer to the  [Citrix support docs](https://support.citrix.com/article/CTX116748){: external} and the [KnowledgeLayer NetScaler docs](https://cloud.ibm.com/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-setting-up-citrix-netscaler-vpx-for-high-availability-ha-){: external}.
+For additional details, refer to the  [Citrix support docs](https://support.citrix.com/article/CTX116748){: external} and the [KnowledgeLayer NetScaler docs](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-setting-up-citrix-netscaler-vpx-for-high-availability-ha-).

 **NOTE**: This resource only supports NetScaler VPX 10.5.
 The [NITRO API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) is used to configure HA.
 Terraform can only access the NITRO API in the IBM Cloud Classic Infrastructure (SoftLayer) private network, so connect to the private network when running Terraform.
 You can also use the [SSL VPN](https://www.ibm.com/cloud/vpn-access){: external} to access a private network connection.